Our School App Stay connected on the go...

 The key principles of our curriculum are breadth, balance and equality of access.
 Throughout Key Stages 3 and 4, we provide a wide range of subjects and experiences that allows students the opportunity to develop skills and knowledge in a broad range of areas of learning.

-At KS4 students are encouraged to maintain breadth and balance in their subject choices.
+At Key Stage 4 students are encouraged to maintain breadth and balance in their subject choices.
 Over 60% of students study three sciences to GCSE level and students also have the opportunity to study more than one modern foreign language, humanity and / or arts subject.
 We also offer a range of vocational subjects that dovetail with the GCSE options with the aim of creating a curriculum that is flexible enough to meet individual needs within a coherent framework.

 Our Sixth Form curriculum provision is also broad, balanced and inclusive, with a range of academic and vocational courses available to meet the diverse needs of our students.